novafacing/fuzzeval/README.md

 in the dataset and copy the set of build artifacts (the binary and any dependencies) to [`corpus/build/the_dataset_name/the_testcase_name/`](corpus/build).

+The `build.sh` script should also generate a directory `corpus/build/the_dataset_name/the_testcase_name/seeds/` with a subdirectory for each seed set, so if you want to test it with a given set of seeds and with the empty seed, you should have two directories called `good` and `empty` (for example).

 ## Fuzzers

 Fuzzeval provides builds of `AFL++`, `SymQEMU`, and `T-Fuzz` for a thorough comparison